 Our business exposes us to significant potential risk from lawsuits, investigations and other legal proceedings.
 We are currently pursuing and defending various proceedings and will likely be subject to additional proceedings in the future, including potential litigation regarding the products and services we provide or which we or our predecessors have provided.
 We are currently the subject of tort lawsuits alleging personal injury by purported exposure to emissions and releases of EO from our facilities in Willowbrook and Atlanta.
 Jury trials in individual lawsuits related to our facility in Willowbrook are scheduled to begin in Cook County, Illinois in July 2022.
 Additionally, we are defendants in a lawsuit by certain employees of a contract sterilization customer in Georgia who allege personal injury by purported workplace exposure to EO.
 We are also defendants in lawsuits alleging that our Atlanta facility has devalued and harmed plaintiffs' use of real properties they own in Smyrna, Georgia and caused other damages.
 Additional property devaluation claims have been threatened and additional personal injury claims may be filed.
 We are also defendants in a lawsuit brought by the State of New Mexico, ex rel.
 Hector Balderas, Attorney General alleging that emissions of EO from our Santa Teresa facility constitute a public nuisance and have materially contributed to increased health risks suffered by residents in the area.
 In June 2021, the Court in that lawsuit entered an Order Granting Preliminary Injunction prohibiting Sterigenics from allowing any uncontrolled emission or release of EO from the facility.
-In December 2021 the Court in that lawsuit further ordered certain protocols to monitor Sterigenics' compliance with the injunction.
-We deny the allegations in these claims and are vigorously defending against them.
-However, one or more adverse judgments could result in significant liability for us and have a material adverse effect on our business, financial condition and results of operations.
-In addition, we are involved in litigation in Georgia against local officials to allow us to resume operations at our Atlanta facility that had been suspended while we installed enhancements to our EO emissions control systems.
-See Item 3, "Legal Proceedings" and Note 20, "Commitments and Contingencies" to our consolidated financial statements for more detail on our pending litigation.
+In December 2021 the Court in that lawsuit further ordered certain protocols to monitor Sterigenics from allowing any uncontrolled emission or release of EO from the facility.
+In December 2021 the Court in that lawsuit further ordered certain protocols to monitor Sterigenics from allowing any uncontrolled emission or release of EO from the facility that had been suspended while we installed enhancements to